Acrimoris/Simple_SAKO_Compiler/README.md

 - Numbers of type "double"
 - E notation
 - ANY binary and octal operations
-- Multiple "to the power of" operations in one equation (my bad)
 - `JEZYK SAS` and `JEZYK SAKO` declarations

 ## More information